rng-guy/NFSMWBartender/README.txt

  • You can disable any feature of this set by deleting the file containing its parameters.
 This does not apply to the engagement-count fix, which is tied to this entire feature set instead.

- • This entire feature set is disabled if ANY free-roam Heat level lacks a valid "Chasers" spawn table ("BartenderSettings\Advanced\Cars.ini"); each table must contain at least one vehicle.
+ • You must specify at least one vehicle in each free-roam "Chasers" spawn table ("BartenderSettings\Advanced\Cars.ini"), else Bartender will disable this entire feature set.

+ • You should ensure that every HeavyStrategy you include in a given Heat level's "pursuitsupport" VltEd entry is only listed there once (e.g. there is not a second HeavyStrategy 3), and that there is also no more than one LeaderStrategy listed there.
+If you have duplicates there, they can cause the game (and Bartender) to misread their "Duration" VltEd parameters.

  • If this feature set is enabled, the following "pursuitlevels" VltEd parameters are ignored because this feature set fulfils their intended purposes with extended customisation:
    "cops", "HeliFuelTime", "TimeBetweenHeliActive", and "SearchModeHeliSpawnChance".

- • In each Heat level's "pursuitsupport" VltEd entry, ensure that every enabled HeavyStrategy is only listed once (e.g. there is not a second HeavyStrategy 3), and that there is no more than one LeaderStrategy enabled; otherwise, their "Duration" VltEd parameters might be misread.

 Regarding HELICOPTER (DE / RE)SPAWNING ("BartenderSettings\Advanced\Helicopter.ini"):

- • All vehicles you specify to replace the regular helicopter must each have the "CHOPPER" class assigned to them in their "pvehicle" VltEd entries, either directly or through parent entries.
+ • You must assign the "CHOPPER" class to the "pvehicle" VltEd entries of all vehicles you specify to replace the regular helicopter, either directly or through their parent VltEd entries.

 Regarding COP (DE / RE)SPAWNING ("BartenderSettings\Advanced\Cars.ini"):